vulcu/dahlia/README.md

 $ py -m venv ./.venv
 ```

-4. Once the python virtual environment is installed to `dahlia/.venv`, activate it and install this fork of the [Heavy Compiler Collection (hvcc)](https://github.com/Wasted-Audio/hvcc) along with [the pd2dsy dependencies](https://github.com/electro-smith/pd2dsy).
+4. Once the python virtual environment is installed to `dahlia/.venv`, activate it and install this fork of the [Heavy Compiler Collection (hvcc)](https://github.com/Wasted-Audio/hvcc).

 ```bash
 $ source ./.venv/Scripts/activate   # for MacOS/Linux this is `./.venv/bin/activate`